leobruekers/serverlessAPIProject/README.md

 Serverless.yml is the file responsible for API and lambda function management on AWS.

+## Backlog

+- Move configuration to Parameter Store.
+  - configuration file path.
+  - Parameters from Mailgun.
+- Investigate if serverless allows to configure the files to be pushed to lambda function in order to avoid heavy ones.
+- Move customization for emailing to guarantee easier access.
+- Remove AWS configuration from aws_services.

 ## Deploying:

 - Clone the project: **git clone https://github.com/leobruekers/serverlessAPIProject.git**